Thornton, Leicestershire

-Thornton is a village in and former civil parish, now in the parish of Bagworth and Thornton, in the Hinckley and Bosworth district, in the county of Leicestershire, England.
+Thornton is a village in the civil parish of Bagworth and Thornton, in the Hinckley and Bosworth district, in the county of Leicestershire, England.
 It is a linear village lying along a scarp overlooking Thornton Reservoir.

 The Church of England parish church of St Peter was built in the 13th century.
 The church door was originally at Ulverscroft Priory.
 The priory door is inside the church and not its main external door.
 It is believed that the door was the only compensation received for the loss of tithes due to the Reformation of Henry VIII.
 It was reported in November 2011 that the church is being split in two by subsidence.
 In 1931 the parish had a population of 711.
 On 1 April 1935 the parish was abolished and merged with Bagworth.

 The first historical notice of Thornton, otherwise called "Torinton" is that in the Domesday Book completed in 1086 AD.
 In it Thornton, or Torentum, comes under the manor of Bagworde (Bagworth).

-Benefactions.
+Benefactions

 There were many in the parish but the following 2 are most significant.
 1. In 1630 Luke Jackson gave by will one third of the tithes of Stanton Under Bardon in the parish of Thornton to the poor of the parish for ever.
 This benefitted the vicar of Thornton to the tune of £2 for preaching 2 sermons on 28 July each year in remembrance of the defeat of the Spanish Armada in 1588 and on 5 November in commemoration of deliverance from the Gunpowder Plot of 1605.
 This benefaction comes from the fact that Mr Jackson acquired the tithes at the time of the Reformation when in fact they were rightly belonging to the Church.
 2. William Grundy of Thornton, gentlemen, gave by will, a house and garden in Thornton to the poor forever.

+Railway

-Railway From 1832 until 1871 Thornton was served partly by Merry Lees railway station on the Leicester and Swannington Railway.
+From 1832 until 1871 Thornton was served partly by Merry Lees railway station on the Leicester and Swannington Railway.
 The Stag and Castle Inn built in 1832 served as a station in Thornton Hollow, part way between Thornton and Bagworth until 1865.
 This is now a private residence.

 On 4 May 1833 an accident occurred at Thornton Lane level crossing (now a bridge).
 The gates had been left open and a train ran into a horse and cart, the driver of which had not heard the engine driver's bugle.
 The Company had to pay for a new horse and cart along with fifty pounds of butter and eighty dozen eggs.
 George Stephenson, the line being laid out by Robert Stephenson in 1832, devised the steam whistle.
 It was constructed by a Leicester musical instrument maker and of course it became standard equipment on most steam trains afterwards.